-In the course of our business, we or our affiliates may acquire nonpublic information about movements in the price levels of the Components or any commodity futures contracts or deposit rates underlying the Components, and we will not disclose any such information to you.
-In addition, one or more of our affiliates may publish research reports or otherwise express views about the Components or any commodity futures contracts or deposit rates underlying the Components.
-Any prospective purchaser of the CDs should undertake an independent investigation of the Components or any commodity futures contracts or deposit rates underlying the Components as in its judgment is appropriate to make an informed decision with respect to an investment in the CDs.
+In the course of our business, we or our affiliates may acquire non-public information about movements in the price levels of the securities, commodities, futures contracts or other assets or financial measures underlying an Index or Fund, and we will not disclose any such information to you.
+In addition, one or more of our affiliates may publish research reports or otherwise express views about the securities, commodities, futures contracts or other assets or financial measures underlying an Index or Fund.
+Any prospective purchaser of the CDs should undertake an independent investigation of the securities, commodities, futures contracts or other assets or financial measures underlying an Index or Fund as in its judgment is appropriate to make an informed decision with respect to an investment in the CDs.